cyphergenetics/syndi/README.md

 and now the Auto Project presents this fourth major revision, 4.0 _Phoenix_, intended to supersede 3.0 as a superior version.

+Currently, it supports the IRCv3 protocol, with planned support for the XMPP protocol.

 Requirements
 ------------